nemac/nfwf_crest_api/README.md

 ## Preparing a hubs shapefile

+Hubs data generally comes in the form of a shapefile from someone on the GIS team.
+The dataset MUST have some kind of ID field with unique values.
+It's likely that an existing field that looks like it has unique values that would be well-suited actually does not have unique values!
+So be careful.
+A simple way to accomplish this is to use the Field Calculator in QGIS and generate a new field called OBJECTID with the value of `@row_number`.

+The process of preparing hubs data involves retrieving zonal stats for each dataset.
+A new shapefile is created with extra fields to hold the zonal stats data for each hub shape.
+This new shapefile is then uploaded to ArcGIS Online as a Hosted Layer.
+This new AGOL Layer is then queried as part of the functionality of the Where Should I Do A Resilience Project tab of CREST.

+Hub data is organized by region.
+To prepare a new hubs shapefile, you will need an entry for the region you're preparing in `hubs_config.py`.
+Each region's configuration has three keys: `id`, `schema`, and `field_maps`.

+- `id`: a dictionary with keys "in" and "out" which indicate the ID field for the incoming and outgoing shapefile, respectively.
+The value of "in" should be the ID field of the original shapefile described above.
+The value of "out" is the name of the ID field in the processed hubs shapefile and the hosted layer.
+I suggest you use `TARGET_FID`.

-To prepare a new hubs shapefile, you will need an entry in `hubs_config.py` for the region you are preparing.
-The 'schema' key is used directly as the schema argument to fiona's `open` function when creating the output shapefile.
-Remember that field names in shapefiles cannot exceed 8 characters in length.
-You can use the `field_maps` key to define a set of mappings from the input shapefile and the zonal stats API to the final shapefile.
-Each entry in `field_maps` is a key/value pair where the key is either the name of a key in `['properties']['mean']` returned by the zonal stats API or a field in the input shapefile, and the value is the name of the corresponding field in the output shapefile (which must be defined in 'schema' to work).
+- `schema`: a dictionary representing the schema for the new hubs shapefile, which includes fields for zonal stats.
+This dictionary is given to fiona's `open` function as the `schema` argument when creating the output shapefile.

+- `field_maps`: shapefile field names cannot exceed 8 characters in length.
+This is a set of mappings from the input shapefile and the zonal stats API to the final shapefile.
+Each entry in `field_maps` is a key/value pair where the key is either the name of a key in `['properties']['mean']` returned by the zonal stats API or a field in the input shapefile, and the value is the name of the corresponding field in the output shapefile (which must be defined in the schema above).

+When the configuration is ready, run `prep_hubs.py`.
+You can use the `--epsg` or `--proj_string` flags to indicate the CRS of the input shapefile if necessary.
+The `--region` flag should be the key associated with the region's config in `hubs_config.py`.
+It is safe to stop this script and restart it with the same parameters - it will work with a partially completed output file.

 Once the new hubs file is ready, all you have to do is upload it to ArcGIS Online and host it as a new Feature Service.
 Remember to adjust the sharing settings to "Public" on the feature service once it completes.